TaxingAuthority/Fact-Check_Perplexity/Dev Plan - Fact Checking Function Tool.md

     *   Standard JavaScript built-in `fetch` API for making HTTP requests to the Perplexity API.
     *   No other external libraries are required.
 *   **Data Storage Requirements:**
     *   No persistent data storage is needed.
-All data will be handled in-memory during the execution of the function.
+All data will be handled in-memory during the execution of the function and in the LLM context.
 *   **API Integrations:**
     *   **Perplexity API:** Used to perform internet searches and retrieve fact-checking information.
 The function tool will need to authenticate with the API using a user-provided API key.
     *   **OpenAI Function Calling API:** The structure and parameters of the `fact_check_claim` function will be defined according to this specification, allowing the LLM to call it correctly.
 *   **Basic Architecture Decisions:**
     *   The core of the plugin will be a single function, `fact_check_claim`, which will be called by the LLM for each claim.
-    *   Helper functions will be used to encapsulate specific tasks, such as:
+    *   Helper functions could be used to encapsulate specific tasks, such as:
         *   `queryPerplexity`: Handles the interaction with the Perplexity API.
         *   `determineTruthStatus`: Analyzes the Perplexity response to determine if a claim is true, partially true, or false.
         *   `formatReport`: (Potentially handled by the LLM) Formats the final report with all claims, their statuses, and citations.